-What is it like to move to New Zealand?
-To start a new life in a foreign country?
+What is it like to move to and live in Christchurch, New Zealand?

 “I was just living a “normal life” but not feeling as fulfilled.
 Groundhog day sorta thing.